Sino-German Agricultural Centre

 - Sino-German Agricultural Centre

-For further information on the bilateral cooperation programme of the German Ministry of Food and Agriculture (BMEL) please visit: https://www.bmel-kooperationsprogramm.de
+For further information on the bilateral cooperation programme of the German Ministry of Food and Agriculture (BMEL) please see: https://www.bmel-kooperationsprogramm.de

 "Strategies for the adaptation of the agricultural and the water sectors to the impacts of climate change"